mercadopago/devsite-docs/guides/payments/mobile-checkout/latest/receive-payments.en.md

 This will allow you to manage your inventories and keep your system in sync.

 To learn more about it, go to [Notifications.](https://www.mercadopago.com.ar/developers/en/guides/notifications/ipn)

+### Prevent payment rejection

+A payment can be rejected because the issuer for the selected method detected a problem or because of non-compliance with security requirements.

+About rejected payments with our recommendations and <a href="https://www.mercadopago.com.ar/developers/es/guides/manage-account/payment-rejections" target="_blank">improve the approval process</a>.

 ### Test the integration